 I’m 10 minutes into meeting Daniel Tay for the first time when he whips out a Burberry handbag and pushes it towards me.

 The bag isn’t brand new.
-In fact, he found it in the trash.
+In fact, he picked it up from the trash.

-Daniel is a dumpster diver.
-He scavenges bins for edible food and usable items.
-You may have heard of him before – The Straits Times interviewed him late last year when they shone the spotlight on dumpster diving.
+Daniel is a dumpster diver, so he scavenges bins for edible food and usable items.
+Find his face familiar?
+The Straits Times interviewed him late last year when they shone the spotlight on dumpster diving.

-But Daniel is also a proud freegan – a person who rejects consumerism and minimises waste to help the environment.
-The 38-year-old has his own candid definition though.
+But Daniel is also a proud freegan—a person who rejects consumerism and minimises waste to help the environment.
+The 38-year-old has his own candid definition of the term, too.

 “A freegan is someone who spends very little money because he tries to get everything for free,” he says.